Duke Mondy

-Murray Deshawn "Duke" Mondy (born December 2, 1990) is an American professional basketball player.
+Murray Deshawn "Duke" Mondy (born December 2, 1990) is an American professional basketball player who last played for the Grand Rapids Gold of the NBA G League.
 He played college basketball for the Oakland Golden Grizzlies where he led the National Collegiate Athletic Association (NCAA) Division I in steals per game during his junior season, averaging 3.03 steals per game.

 High school career

 Mondy attended Catholic Central High School in Grand Rapids, Michigan and was rated a two-star recruit by both Scout.com and Rivals.com.
 He received scholarship offers from Providence and Central Michigan.

 College career

 Mondy started his career at Providence before transferring to Oakland following his sophomore season.
 Mondy led the Big East Conference in steals his sophomore season and led The Summit League in steals his redshirt junior season.
 Oakland switched to the Horizon League prior to his senior season.
 If Mondy leads the Horizon League in steals, he will become the first player in NCAA history to lead three different conferences in steals.

 Mondy majors in Integrative Studies at Oakland.